fwojcik/smhasher3/CONTRIBUTING.md

 Most-wanted list
 ================

-The top four things that would be appreciated most from external contributors are, in descending order of importance:
+The top things that would be appreciated most from external contributors are, in descending order of importance:
+- Some examples of projects that have good documentation.
+I feel like while SMHasher3 has lots of good documentation, it's not as accessable as it should be, and I'd love some examples to emulate.
 - Any patch or detailed error report about build failures in MSVC or Apple environments.
-- A faster implementation of the histogram code in `TestDistribution()` in `util/Analyze.cpp`.
 - More unit tests, either external or internal to Hashlib or Testlib.
 - More or better hash implementations.